 Ozone Assisted Biological Treatment

-Biological treatment processes rely on the metabolic activity of a diverse population of bacteria to degrade organic material in water.
-Most natural and organic compounds are biodegradable by microorganisms as part of their metabolism for energy and growth.
+Biological treatment processes utilize the metabolic activity of a diverse community of bacteria to break down organic materials present in water, enabling microorganisms to use these compounds as sources of energy and growth.
+Most natural and organic substances are biodegradable by these microorganisms as part of their metabolic processes.

 Advanced Oxidation Process (AOP)